 focusing on prompts without business value

-no action after detecting a gap
+not taking action after detecting a gap

 After going through the details of the prompt, pick your next step.